andreamazzai/ml/docs/_docs/20-ram.md

 >> Instruction register - now sh!t gets fun.
 Since i want to bomb completely, I am considering having a 3 byte Instruction register in a way mimicking the BIU block & instruction queue in a 8086.
 The idea here is to split the instruction register in 3 bytes.
 1 byte would be for the instruction/opcode alone, the second and third are going to hold the data of the instruction (either address or an immediate value).
 This would allow you to address the entire memory space.
 Also instructions can be of different size.
 For example.
 OUT (move to out register) would be just 1 byte wide, LDI (load immediate) would be 2 bytes and LDA (load address/absolute) would be 3 bytes wide.
 The control logic would take care of the fetch cycle.
 Or in other words since you know the instruction you are execution you would know how much bytes the instruction is and thus fetch either 1, 2 or 3 bytes from the RAM.

 Dopo aver letto questo punto avevo iniziato a raccogliere i miei pensieri per l'espansione di memoria a 256 byte, idea che riprendo in seguito in questa pagina.
-Non avevo intenzione di costruire un IR a più byte, cosa che mi sembrava piuttosto complessa per le mie capacità.
+Di certo, non avevo intenzione di costruire un IR a più byte, o comunque un IR in grado di ospitare sia l'opcode, sia l'operando.
+Immaginavo di leggere dapprima l'opcode e di caricarlo nell'Instruction Register e, successivamente, di leggere l'operando e di trattarlo adeguatamente.

 ### Memorie con IO separati o IO comuni?